Harvard-IACS/2023-CS107/content/project/milestone5/index.md

 ## Steps to complete

-1. Re-evaluate the document written in the folder `draft_API`.
+1. Re-evaluate the document written in the folder `API_draft`.
 Make the require modifications both in your diagram and the document.
 2. Based on the `modified` API, reorganize your library in the `dev` branch.
 3. Write the integration tests on the `dev` branch.
-4. Complete the implementation of at least two modules and test their integration.
-Every change in the library should trigger integration tests.
+4. Complete the implementation of at least two modules of your choosing and test their integration.
+Every change in the library should trigger integration tests via Github Actions.
 5. In `milestone5`, describe the rationale behind any API changes.
 This should include:
       - Why the API was modified, focusing on how the changes improve functionality, usability, or adaptability to project requirements.
       - Discuss how these changes enhance the integration of different modules.
 List the specific module names that need to be evaluated by the teaching staff for their integration.